-A Gravely lawn mower will not start due to old fuel; a bad fuel cap; a plugged air filter; a clogged fuel filter or fuel lines; a dirty carburetor; a bad fuel pump; bad spark plugs; a bad battery or charging system; a bad switch; or a faulty ignition coil.
+A Gravely lawn mower will not start due to old fuel, a bad fuel cap, a plugged air filter, a clogged fuel filter, clogged fuel lines, a dirty carburetor, a bad fuel pump, bad spark plugs, a bad battery, a bad switch, or a faulty ignition coil.

 Read for a complete list of items that can cause a starting problem in your Gravely lawn mower.
 Follow all safety precautions outlined in your Gravely owner’s manual.